Representative families for matroid intersections, with applications to location, packing, and covering problems: Preliminaries

 \subsection{Matroid representations}

 In our work, we will use two different ways of representing matroids.
-An \emph{independence oracle} is an algorithm that answers in constant time whether a given set is independent in a given matroid.
+The most general representation of matroids is an \emph{independence oracle}, which in constant time decides whether a given set is independent in a given matroid.
 One can imagine it as an algorithm that decides independence quickly.
 We will also use \emph{linear representations}:

-\begin{definition}[linear/representable matroids] A matroid~\(M=(U,\I)\) is \emph{representable over a field \(\F\)} if there is a matrix~\(A\) with \(n\)~columns labeled by elements of~\(U\) such that \(S\in \I\) if and only if the columns of~\(A\) with labels in~\(S\) are linearly independent over~\(\F\).